LironHazan/try-jslangchain/README.md

 ----

-CLI for chatting with a pdf
+Experimenting LLM with Opensearch and langchain

 ----